 Along those lines, failure to report an auto accident will essentially forfeit your right to pursue financial compensation through a personal injury claim.
 Many injuries such as spinal cord injuries or brain injuries are not immediately apparent to sufferers.
 Consider a situation where you are in a car accident and suffer no property damage to your car or obvious injuries.
 You and the other driver agree that getting the police involved is not worth the effort, so you shake hands and drive off.

 A few days later, you are having difficult sleeping, your head is pounding, and you are having a difficult time concentrating.
 These may be symptoms of a concussion which did not exist at the time of your accident.
 In this scenario, it is too late, and you have missed your chance to file a successful personal injury claim.

-Contact our Trenton Auto Accident Personal Injury Attorneys Today
+Contact our Hamilton Auto Accident Personal Injury Attorneys Today

-To discuss your potential for financial compensation through a personal injury claim in a free and confidential consultation, please contact us online or call our Trenton, NJ offices by dialing (609) 528-2596 today.
+To discuss your potential for financial compensation through a personal injury claim in a free and confidential consultation, please contact us online or call our Hamilton, NJ offices by dialing (609) 528-2596 today.